-Create Hong Kong (CreateHK) of the Commerce and Economic Development Bureau first launched the First Feature Film Initiative (FFFI) on a pilot basis in March 2013 to identify new talents through a competition on screenplay and production proposals.
-FFFI is supported by the Film Development Council (FDC) and funding is made available from the Film Development Fund (FDF) for the winning new directors and their film production teams to make their first feature films1.
-In view of the effectiveness of the scheme in nurturing film production talents, CreateHK has turned it into a regular subsidy scheme to be opened for applications in March each year.
+Create Hong Kong (“CreateHK”) of the Commerce and Economic Development Bureau first launched the First Feature Film Initiative (“FFFI”) in March 2013 to identify new talents through a competition on screenplay and production proposals.
+FFFI is supported by the Hong Kong Film Development Council (“HKFDC”) and funding is made available from the Film Development Fund (“FDF”) for the winning new directors and their film production teams to make their first feature films1.

+FFFI provides Government funding to winning teams in the form of cash prizes.
 The aim of the FFFI is to support new directors and their film production teams to make their first feature films on a commercial basis in order to nurture talents for the film industry.

-The 4th First Feature Film Initiative
+The 7th First Feature Film Initiative

-Eligibility for Participation and Recommending Bodies
+Eligibility for Participation

-- The director (s) of a participating team shall not have previously shot2 any commercial film3 with a running time of 80 minutes or longer and shall be a Hong Kong permanent resident aged 18 years or above.
+- Each and every director (if more than one director) of a participating team shall not have previously shot2 any commercial film3 with a running time of 80 minutes or longer and shall be a Hong Kong permanent resident aged 18 years or above.

 - The director(s) of a participating team in the HEIG shall be a student or graduate of not more than ten years from film/TV production or similar disciplines of a local or overseas higher education institute or a professional school.
-A participating team shall be nominated by one of the higher education institutions listed below:

 - Hong Kong Baptist University